-The thing is, although there are circumstances and situations—some of which will be touched on later on in this article—where a young person could feel completely justified in forgoing life insurance, there are just as many situations and circumstances that can be highlighted as examples of when someone who is less than, say, 35, should do a bit of research, talk to a couple of insurance agents or brokers, compare quotes from a number of companies, and buy a life insurance policy.
+Sure, there are circumstances and situations where a young person could feel completely justified in forgoing life insurance.
+But there are just as many situations and circumstances that can serve as examples of when someone less than 35 should buy a life insurance policy.

 Here are a few cases in point:

-As has been suggested a number of times already, the biggest reason to buy some kind of life insurance is to make sure anyone and everyone who depends on your income for survival will be provided for financially after you’re gone.
+The biggest reason to buy life insurance is to make sure anyone and everyone who depends on your income for survival will be provided for financially after you’re gone.

 Jeff Root, owner of Rootfin Life Insurance Agency in Austin, Texas, says the words above basically serve as his “rule of thumb for everyone.”
 Whether you’re single or married, or whether you’re a parent to any children or none, “if you have someone [who is] financially dependent on you … you need life insurance.”

-Although it’s easy to get caught up in the idea that the aforementioned “financially dependent” folks have to be spouses or children, they’re just as likely to be live-in boyfriends or girlfriends with whom you own a house, siblings (especially those with special needs), or aging parents or grandparents.
+While most people think of “financially dependents” as spouses or children, they’re just as likely to be live-in boyfriends or girlfriends with whom you own a house.
+But they can also be siblings, or aging parents or grandparents.

 Getting married, having children, and buying a home shouldn’t be the only triggers that push you to shop for or buy life insurance, says Nilufer Ahmed, Ph.D., senior research director at Windsor, Connecticut-based LIMRA Insurance Research.